-Our trip begins with us starting in Port Moresby, one of the most dangerous cities in the world, where we do a quick city tour before a night out and then a flight to Mount Hagen.
-This is the home of our partners, where you’ll have the opportunity to meet and mingle with their tribe for the day, inclusive of face-paintings, dancing and the spectacular traditional mumu feast.
+After this epic day we will then head to Mount Hagen one of the most beautiful and important areas of Papua New Guinea.
+This is the home of our local partners, where you’ll have the opportunity to meet and mingle with their tribe for the day, inclusive of face-paintings, dancing and the spectacular traditional mumu feast.

 We then take the truly scenic drive down to Goroka home of the Mudmen for the Goroka festival.
 While now tourist orientated their origins are much more interesting.
 Originally these festivals were set up to help avoid war between the various tribes of the country (which to an extent they still do).
 Many of the tribes we meet were still living traditionally until the 1970’s, so you will meet some genuine warriors.